BMW 1 Series review - Practicality, comfort and boot space

 In this review

-- 1BMW 1 Series reviewThe BMW 1 Series is one of the best premium hatchbacks on sale, offering a combination of performance, efficiency and driver thrills
+- 1BMW 1 Series reviewThe BMW 1 Series is an outstanding premium hatchback, offering an enticing combination of performance, efficiency and driver thrills

-- 2Engines, performance and driveThe switch to front-wheel drive hasn’t dulled the 1 Series’ driver appeal – in fact, it’s better to drive than before
+- 2Engines, performance and driveThe switch to front-wheel drive hasn’t dulled the BMW 1 Series’ dynamic appeal – in fact, it’s better to drive than before

-- 3MPG, CO2 and Running CostsThe BMW 1 Series is a remarkably frugal choice, with low CO2 emissions and good fuel economy
+- 3MPG, CO2 and Running CostsThe BMW 1 Series is a remarkably frugal choice, with low CO2 emissions and good fuel economy, but there's no hybrid option

 - 4Interior, design and technologyThe latest BMW 1 Series feels modern, high-quality and comes loaded with impressive technology